 Dots Per Inch also known as DPI is one of the most advertised features in gaming mice.
 The DPI is a general measurement of how fast your mouse responds to external stimuli.
-A mouse with a higher DPI will react not only faster, but will also react to smaller and more precise movements.
+A mouse with a higher DPI will react not only faster but will also react to smaller and more precise movements.

 If you find that the DPI of your gaming mouse is too high, you can try to pair it with a low sensitivity setting.
-This gives you the precision you need, but with a smoother and all together friendlier response.
-A high DPI mouse paired with a low sensitivity setting help to ensure that the cursor won’t fly across the screen when you need it to be stable.
+This gives you the precision you need, but with a smoother and altogether friendlier response.
+A high DPI mouse paired with a low sensitivity setting helps to ensure that the cursor won’t fly across the screen when you need it to be stable.
 For a larger resolution screen High-DPI gaming mice can make all the difference.
 The ability to move long distances with little relative movement can be the difference between success and failure.
 The key point is to always test your settings before jumping into a task.